SanjayKumar3110/OCR_Medical_Model/README.md

 MediScan is an AI-powered system designed to automatically analyze medical prescriptions (images or text), extract medicine information, and provide insights including:

 - Predicted diseases related to prescribed medicines
-- Associated symptoms
-- Possible side effects
+- Associated symptoms and side effects
 - Preventive health tips
+- Doctor suggestions

 The project uses a **Hybrid RAG (Retrieval-Augmented Generation)** approach, combining a fine-tuned **Named Entity Recognition (NER)** model with a **retrieval-based medical knowledge base** for accurate and updatable predictions.